 Well, the other day I decided to attack the windows.
 Basically I got off my high horse and did it.
 I was surprised how great they turned out.

-I used a recipe for a homemade cleaning solution that I found here and it worked fabulously.
 The entire back of my house only took me about 20 minutes.
 Why did I think it was going to be so hard?

 Here is the recipe that I used:

 1 gallon of hot water (in a bucket)